Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Shell Beads and Threads

-One might think that combining various hair accessories would a hairstyle messy–but this look proves otherwise.
+One might think combining various hair accessories would make a hairstyle messy—but this look proves otherwise.
 There are a lot of loc accessories that you can combine with beads, like hair threads and hair jewelry.

 Dreads with Metal Beads